No pricing info available

 We were at 19h tonight at the Children's Hospital are just 23h back home, without my child could be treated for 9 months with 39.5 degrees Fever.
 It simply can not be that there is a single doctor in the emergency service for all of Wiesbaden and the children's hospital is full of chatter.
 There were 3 patients with the ambulance, in the waiting room were min.
 10 more were waiting, treatment rooms all full, but wait in the rooms already 2 hours, is the normal?
 It was said there is support to a senior physician who did not come because he had to emergency surgery.
 But hello, are there no doctors anymore or what's up?
 Why save on staff when the need is so great?
 Where do we live, this is no longer the case in this country!

-St. Lukas Group, can be found in Wilhelm Schmidt Strasse, Dortmund, Germany and offers its patients Chemotherapy procedures as well as 285 other procedures, across 23 different procedure categories.
-At present, there is no pricing information for Chemotherapy procedures at St. Lukas Group.
-The pricing information is quite specialised, so it's only available on request.
-Many medical professionals work at the Clinic, with 11 in total, and St. Lukas Group is accredited by just one known accreditations institute, ISO 9001:2008
+St. Lukas Group, located in Wilhelm Schmidt Strasse, Dortmund, Germany offers patients Chemotherapy procedures among its total of 285 available procedures, across 23 different specialties.
+Currently, there's no pricing information for Chemotherapy procedures at St. Lukas Group, as all prices are available on request only.
+There are many specialists available at the Clinic, with 11 in total, and they are accredited by ISO 9001:2008

 University Hospital of Munich (LMU), located in Professor Huber Platz, Munich, Germany offers patients Chemotherapy procedures among its total of 223 available procedures, across 26 different specialties.
 Currently, there's no pricing information for Chemotherapy procedures at University Hospital of Munich (LMU), as all prices are available on request only.
 There is currently a lack of information available on the specialists practicing at the Hospital, and they are not accredited by any recognized accreditations institutes

-Capital Health - CityPraxen Berlin, can be found in Karl Liebknecht Str E, Berlin, Germany and offers its patients Chemotherapy procedures as well as 60 other procedures, across 16 different procedure categories.
-At present, there is no pricing information for Chemotherapy procedures at Capital Health - CityPraxen Berlin.
-The pricing information is quite specialised, so it's only available on request.
-Many medical professionals work at the Clinic, with 12 in total, and Capital Health - CityPraxen Berlin is not accredited by any recognised accreditations institutions.
+Capital Health - CityPraxen Berlin, located in Karl Liebknecht Str E, Berlin, Germany offers patients Chemotherapy procedures among its total of 60 available procedures, across 16 different specialties.
+Currently, there's no pricing information for Chemotherapy procedures at Capital Health - CityPraxen Berlin, as all prices are available on request only.
+There are many specialists available at the Clinic, with 12 in total, and they are not accredited by any recognized accreditations institutes

 University Medical Center Hamburg-Eppendorf, located in Eppendorf, Hamburg, Germany offers patients Chemotherapy procedures among its total of 288 available procedures, across 30 different specialties.
 Currently, there's no pricing information for Chemotherapy procedures at University Medical Center Hamburg-Eppendorf, as all prices are available on request only.
 There is currently a lack of information available on the specialists practicing at the Clinic, and they are accredited by ISO 9001:2008